sameer-parmar/sameer-parmar/README.md

 ---

 ## 🏆 What I’ve Done So Far:
-1. **Scalable Authentication System (Spring Boot)**: Backend system for a scalable authentication service using Spring Boot and MYSQL.
+1. **Scalable Authentication System (Spring Boot)**: Backend system for a scalable authentication service using Spring Boot and MySQL.
    [Source Code](https://github.com/sameer-parmar/RegisterLogin)

 2. **FBA.ai (AI-Powered Hiring Platform)**: Contributed to the frontend development of an AI-powered hiring platform designed to assist companies in streamlining their hiring process using AI.